Defensive Model Expansion for Robust Bayesian Inference: Theoretical Results

-\begin{remark} The assumption that $\Pi^\star_\alpha(\cdot\mid\bZ_N)$ fails to achieve the parametric rate is stronger than strictly necessary, as fractional Bayes factors are typically consistent for nested parametric model selection \citep{o1995fractional}.
-This assumption is not very restrictive, however, because truly nonparametric models rarely achieve parametric rates unless they place positive mass on a correctly specified submodel. \end{remark}
+\begin{remark} The assumption that $\Pi^\star_\alpha(\cdot\mid\bZ_N)$ fails to achieve a near-parametric rate is stronger than strictly necessary, as fractional Bayes factors are typically consistent for nested parametric model selection \citep{o1995fractional} (where the rate is $N^{-1/2}$ for both models).
+We discuss settings where it is obtained for GP priors in Section~\ref{sec:theory-gps}, where we note that some GP priors \emph{can} obtain near-parametric rates; these models fit more naturally with the posterior projection approach described in Section~\ref{sec:theory-gps} in terms of analysis, as a near-parametric rate is useful for proving a Bernstein-von Mises result. \end{remark}

-When Theorem~\ref{thm:general-consistency} is combined with a parametric submodel $\sF_0$ that is differentiable in quadratic mean (see Section~5.5 of \citealp{vandervaart1998asymptotic}), we also obtain a Bernstein–von Mises result.
+When Theorem~\ref{thm:general-consistency} is combined with a parametric submodel $\sF_0$ that is differentiable in quadratic mean (see Section~5.5 of \citealp{vandervaart1998asymptotic}), we also obtain a Bernstein-von Mises result.
 The following theorem formalizes this under standard regularity conditions.

 \begin{theorem}[Bernstein-von Mises] Suppose that the conditions of Theorem~\ref{thm:general-consistency} hold and that Assumption BVM in the Supplementary Material holds.
 Let $\Pi_\alpha(d\eta \mid \bZ_N)$ denote the marginal distribution of $\eta$ under $\Pi_\alpha(d\theta \mid \bZ_N)$.
 Then